chihacknight/chihacknight.org/_posts/events/2022-04-19-alejandra-cancino.md

 ---

 Chicago is set to spend more than $2 billion transforming the city's most famous public housing complex, Cabrini Green.
 The transformation came with unkept promises of jobs, city contracts and homes for those forced from the neighborhood.
-Alejandra Cancino will talk about [her reporting on the decades-long promises that never materialized and how the reporter tallied the cost to taxpayers](https://blockclubchicago.org/2021/12/15/cabrini-green-a-history-of-broken-promises/).
+Alejandra Cancino will talk about [her reporting on the decades-long promises that never materialized and the cost to taxpayers](https://blockclubchicago.org/2021/12/15/cabrini-green-a-history-of-broken-promises/).

 ---